PedroElFrijol/PedroElFrijol/README.md

 I am the Owner of Guava OS: https://github.com/PedroElFrijol/GuavaOS

-I am the owner of Coffee OS: https://github.com/PedroElFrijol/CoffeeOS
+I am the Owner of Coffee OS: https://github.com/PedroElFrijol/CoffeeOS

+I am the Co-Owner of MilkOS: